grassten/MacroTrackerProject/README.md

 ### Additional functionality
 - Add pagination on search page
-- Add weight tracking module
-    - Daily weight entry; default to today's date
-    - Add navbar link to access
 - Build a 404 not found page (minimal until after redesign)
-- Add recent food to search page
+- ~~Add recent food to search page~~ (4-7-18)
-- Get more nutrients with API and display them on a separate "Nutrition" page
 - Consider how search results should be sorted
+    - Consider switching to local USDA DB for more control
-    - Possibly switch to openfoodfacts database (download a local copy)
+    - Possibly switch to openfoodfacts database

 ### Design
 - Redesign web app